1970s Dimpled Balloon Table Lamp

 This lamp is not made by Vistosi, as the company has confirmed.
-In all probability it was also made on the Murano island in Italy.

 All the electric parts were made by VLM Components in the late 60s, early 70s.
-VLM Components was founded in 1945 in Buccinasco, a small village near Milan, Italy.
+The VLM Components company was founded in 1945 in Buccinasco, a small village near Milan, Italy.
 VLM Components is part of the Relco Group, founded in 1967.
 Today they are the owners of the brands Relco, Leuci, Relco Lighting, VLM Components and Segno.
 VLM Components became famous for the switches they produce which were designed by Achille Castiglioni in 1968.

 Links (external links open in a new window)